shariful-alam/office-management-solution/api_docs/BUDGETS.md

      * **Optional:**

         * The search will be held based on YEAR of budget resource.
-If the parameter is not given
+If the parameter is not given then it will show data for the present year.

             `search = [year]`   (i.e. /api/budgets?search=2020)